Hay truck in Montana

 The woods around me include the ever-present white oak, black oak and maple, plus some pines, a few firs of some kind, what is probably a spruce, and some trees I think are basswoods.
 There are many low bushes, and in the “clearing” lots of grass and broadleaf plants.

 Today’s scenery included a lot of flat land with many evergreens, the usual mixed broadleaf and conifer woods, and a fair amount of farmland, which seems to be mostly hay.
 I passed through Grand Rapids and will be going through Bemidji tomorrow.
-I crossed the Missouri River, which is a small, meandering stream up here a few miles below where it starts.
+I crossed the Mississippi River, which is a small, meandering stream up here a few miles below where it starts.

 Minnesota Photos